 Wynette was not a fan at the jab at her song "Stand By Your Man."
 She has even stated that her signature song was meant to serve as a suggestion that women sometimes sweep their husbands' shortcomings under the rug if they love them.

 3. She was a trained cosmetologist

 Before she was a country singer, Wynette had a slew of odd jobs, from waitressing to working in a shoe factory to a receptionist.
-She went to beauty school in Tupelo, Mississippi and renewed her license every year of her life...just in case.
+She went to beauty school in Tupelo, Mississippi and renewed her license every year of her life...just in case she needed to fall back on her beautician experience.
 It was while working as a hairdresser in Birmingham, Alabama that she was able to perform with Porter Wagoner.
 Shortly after, she moved with her three daughters to Tennessee to pursue a recording contract in Nashville.
 She finally got a "yes" due to how well she performed "Apartment #9".

 4. She had 20 number one hits

 After "Your Good Girl's Gonna Go Bad" successfully peaked at number three, her duet with David Houston, "My Elusive Dreams," was her first number one hit.
-More followed including "I Don't Wanna Play House" (her first solo number one), "D-I-V-O-R-C-E," "Take Me to Your World," and "The Ways to Love a Man."
+More followed including "I Don't Wanna Play House" (her first solo number one), "D-I-V-O-R-C-E," "Take Me to Your World" "Til I Can Make It On My Own," "You and Me" and "The Ways to Love a Man."